Core Principle

 - Star systems at our level (various stages)

-- Atoms at lower levels (highly organized)
+- Atoms at lower levels (appear highly organized due to temporal scaling)

-4. Similarity Level Progression
+4. Similarity Level Progression and the Symmetric State Principle

 - Current SL actively organizing (infinite matter in motion)